thearn/webcam-pulse-detector/README.md

 Quickstart:
 ------------
--In a windows command window or Unix/OSX terminal, activate the openMDAO virtual python environment -Run get_pulse.py
+- In a windows command window or Unix/OSX terminal, activate the openMDAO virtual python environment
+- Run get_pulse.py

 How to use:
 ----------
--A window will open showing a stream from your computer's webcam -The application will search for a human face within the camera frames, and attempt to isolate an area on the forehead -When a forehead location has been isolated, the user should press "S" on their keyboard to lock the location, and remain as still as possible
+- A window will open showing a stream from your computer's webcam
+- The application will search for a human face within the camera frames, and attempt to isolate an area on the forehead
+- When a forehead location has been isolated, the user should press "S" on their keyboard to lock the location, and remain as still as possible
--The application will then track the variations in this location over time to measure a heartbeat.
+- The application will then track the variations in this location over time to measure a heartbeat.
 To view a stream of this data, press "D".
--The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicated the heartrate (in beats per minute).
+- The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicated the heartrate (in beats per minute).